 - 8. Anthea’s immediate + extended family (dad’s side)

 We recommend only doing a big group photo of everyone at your wedding if it’s something that’s really important to you.
-Personally we’re not having one at our wedding, and that’s because you can see everyone in the front row clearly and all the other guests are just a sea of heads.
+Personally we didn’t have one at our wedding, and that’s because you can see everyone in the front row clearly and all the other guests are just a sea of heads.
 If you decide to have one, make sure that you ask the person who is marrying you to mention during the ceremony that guests need to stick around for it.
 This can help to avoid a big group photo becoming a real time suck.